 Which One Should You Buy?

 The Stanley Quencher H2.0 FlowState is better for everyday desk and car use thanks to its handle, built-in straw, and car cup holder compatibility.
-The Hydro Flask Wide Mouth is better for outdoor activities, hotter/colder temperature retention, and situations where you need a leak-proof seal.
-Both are vacuum-insulated stainless steel and keep drinks cold for 8+ hours.
+The Hydro Flask Wide Mouth is better for outdoor activities, hot beverages, and situations where you need a fully leak-proof seal.
+Both are vacuum-insulated 18/8 stainless steel that keep ice for 8+ hours, but the Hydro Flask wins on raw insulation while the Stanley wins on daily-use ergonomics.

 Full Comparison